-Lives are changed daily, even saved, thanks to Seton Healthcare Family’s expert care, expanding medical research, and new models of health care delivery being developed in coordination with Central Health.
+Lives are changed daily, even saved, thanks to Ascension Seton’s expert care, expanding medical research, and new models of health care delivery being developed in coordination with Central Health.

 Here are just a few of many stories, and you can find more stories and more information about the new teaching hospital on the website for The Seton Fund.

 After life-saving CPR from one of his Krav Maga classmates and a rush to the UMC Brackenridge emergency room, doctors found that Ken had a serious blood clot in what’s known as the “widow maker” artery.
 To make matters worse, he could barely breathe due to massive fluid buildup in his lungs.